luminus-framework/luminus/resources/public/md/routes.md

 ```

 In case we have multiple routes that we'd like to mark as restricted we can use the
-`def-restricted-routes` macro.
+`noir.util.route/def-restricted-routes` macro.
 This will make all the routes defined inside it restricted:

 ```clojure
 (def-restricted-routes private-pages